nishant-deshpande-db/toolbox/spark_task_info/README.md

 order by 2;
 ```

+There are a lot more queries you can do.

 ### Note

 The results table has a lot of columns, and they are somewhat cryptic until you get used to them.

-Read the detailed documentation to understand them.
+Read the detailed documentation (under construction) to understand them.
 They do have some method to them.

+Contact nishant.deshpande@databricks.com with any questions.